Skip to main content

 Properties:

-• Usage: Commonly used for financial calculations, scientific computations, and anywhere precision with decimals is required.
+• Usage: Financial calculations, scientific computations, and anywhere decimal precision matters.

 3. Boolean Data Type (bool)